A versatile preposition built around the core idea of "with" or "together"

 with (instrument)

-Just as in English, when you do something with a tool or instrument, the tool is accompanying you as you act.
+When you do something with a tool or instrument, the tool is accompanying you as you act.

 - Corta el pan con un cuchillo = Cut the bread with a knife